routingblog/arbitration/content/docs/problems.md

 - States usually determine their own contract law which can differ on damages, injunctive relief, availability of specific performance, and claims arising from contract law.
 However, the [Keating]({{< relref "arbitration_legal/#southland-v-keating" >}}) decision stripped state courts of the power to address arbitration provisions and their enforceability. [^keating2]

-# Supreme Court Errors
+# Supreme Court Errors {id=supreme-court-errors}

 - The [Keating]({{< relref "arbitration_legal/#southland-v-keating" >}}) decision that the FAA is intended to be substantive law rather than procedural law is wrong. [^newarb6]

 # Kangaroo Court

-- Arbitration in such contexts clearly fulfill the definition of a Kangaroo Court. [^kangarooblack]
+- Arbitration in such contexts clearly fulfill any of the three definitions of a Kangaroo Court. [^kangarooblack]
   1. A self-appointed tribunal or mock court in which the principles of law and justice are disregarded, perverted, or parodied.
   2. A court or tribunal characterized by unauthorized or irregular procedures, esp. as to render a fair proceeding impossible.
   3. A sham legal proceeding.

+- Alternative definitions of a "kangaroo court" is is a forum in which the structure and operation of the forum result in an inferior brand of adjudication even if the tribunal is not gripped with intentional bias [^stempelkangaroo1]

 # Possible Advantages